Yandex Cloud

 1. Delete the Managed Service for Kubernetes cluster.

-2. Delete the Managed Service for Kubernetes cluster's public static IP address if you had reserved one.
+2. Delete the public static IP address for your Managed Service for Kubernetes cluster if you reserved one.

 Was the article helpful?